-It all started for me about 10 years ago while I was an undergrad student at Lewis and Clark College.
+It all started for me about 10 years ago while I was a student at Lewis and Clark College.
 I was a baseball player with a small amount of professional potential and the aspiration and drive to make it as a pro player.
 Those dreams came crashing down in the blink of an eye when after what seemed to be normal shoulder soreness turned into something much worse, a torn labrum, or in the eyes of those in the baseball world, a death sentence for pitchers.

 After the injury I was lost, I didn’t know what I wanted to do with my life post baseball and was struggling to find something to replace what used to be the biggest part of my life.
 Luckily for me, that winter while I was snowboarding to take my mind off the situation, I met up with a friend who just so happened to be a snowboard videographer and spent the afternoon shadowing him.
 I have always had an affinity for cameras and photography, but after watching my friend work I wanted to make it a goal of mine to be able to creatively capture fleeting moments of time.
 It was that summer that my friend gifted me his old camera as a graduation present and I was no longer lost.